wbamberg/idl-reference/docs/nsIEditorStyleSheets.md

 editor's document, replacing the last style sheet added (if any).
 This is always asynchronous, and may cause network I/O.

-@param aURL The style sheet to be loaded and applied.

 #### Parameters ####